wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 1.1.1 =
+* Fixed the versioning issue for the frontend's and backend's css and js.

 = 1.1.0 =
 * Added the option to show the pinterest link in the latest pins feed for both shortcode and widget.
 * How to use section modification for the pinterest link dispaly options.